20 Things You Should Never Say to Someone in the Military

 On a surface level, yes, it's true that members of the military literally signed up for the service they perform.
 However, telling a military member that they should be fine with whatever the service throws at them because they enlisted is nothing short of rude and dismissive.

 Military service often means your life can change significantly from day to day, and in many cases, in ways you hadn't imagined.
 While members of the military may have had some inkling that they could be deployed or see combat, there's no good reason to give them your two cents about what they should or shouldn't have anticipated.
-And if you want to know how to better support our troops and their families, check out these 20 Things Military Spouses Want You to Know.
+And for more military facts, check out 30 Wild Facts About the U.S. Army.